Stations #

 Last RunMost recent run start timestamp, browser-local time

 A New Station button at the top right jumps to /stations/new.
-Clicking a row jumps to the detail view at /stations/{id}.
+Clicking a Configured row jumps to the detail view at /stations/{id}.
+Observed rows are not clickable — no YAML exists to display.

-When no stations are configured, the table is replaced with an empty-state card explaining the entity and offering a Create Station button.
+When no stations are configured or observed, the table is replaced with an empty-state card explaining the entity and offering a Create Station button.

 Detail — /stations/{id} #